GizerInc/crowdsale/README.md

 To do:

-[ ] much more tetsing
+[ ] much more testing

 [ ] check if bulk minting is desirable

 ## Tests of crowdsale contract

-Testing of the crowdsale contract was completed on 12-Feb-2018, the results can be seen at:
+Testing of the crowdsale contract was completed on Feb-12-2018, the results can be seen at:

 https://github.com/GizerInc/crowdsale/tree/master/dev-tests-2018-02